aspose-total/Aspose.Total-Products/total/en/net/conversion/dot-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert DOT to CSV or Online App" h2="Export DOT to CSV via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that provides developers with the ability to easily include DOT to CSV conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components enables developers to quickly and easily convert DOT to CSV in two simple steps.

+The first step is to use Aspose.Words for .NET to export DOT to HTML.
+Aspose.Words for .NET is a powerful .NET component that enables developers to create, edit, convert, and print documents in a variety of formats, including DOC, DOCX, ODT, HTML, and PDF.
+It also provides the ability to export DOT to HTML, which is the first step in the conversion process.

+The second step is to use Aspose.Cells for .NET to convert HTML to CSV.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheets in a variety of formats, including XLS, XLSX, CSV, and HTML.
+It also provides the ability to convert HTML to CSV, which is the second step in the conversion process.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include DOT to CSV conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to CSV.
+By using Aspose.Total for .NET, developers can quickly and easily include DOT to CSV conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components enables developers to export DOT to HTML using Aspose.Words for .NET and then convert HTML to CSV using Aspose.Cells for .NET.
+With Aspose.Total for .NET, developers can easily and quickly convert DOT to CSV in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}